 Awards include 1st Prize Choreography, International Solo Dance Festival Stuttgart, Award from The Queen as ‘Young Achiever of Scotland’, Bonnie Bird New Choreography Award and nominated as Best Independent Company, National Dance Awards, Critics Circle.
 Kay is a Fellow of the Royal Society of Artists, and an MCR of St Cross College, Oxford.

-Kay was the first Leverhulme Artist in Residence to the School of Anthropology and Museum Ethnography, University of Oxford, 2013-2014, and is currently Research Associate, with papers published in Medical Humanities and a book chapter is due to be published by Oxford University Press on ‘War and Choreography’ later this year.
-Kay is Associate Artist of DanceXchange, Birmingham.
-Kay’s new work, MK Ultra, based on conspiracy theory and pop culture received funding for the research and development stage by Arts Council England, and will tour 2016-17.
+Kay was the first Leverhulme Artist in Residence to the School of Anthropology and Museum Ethnography, University of Oxford, 2013-2014, and is currently Research Associate, with papers published in Medical Humanities and a book chapter published by Oxford University Press on ‘War and Choreography’.
+Kay became the first associate artist of DanceXchange in 2004.